nikmandava/CS189LateProjectT-BagofWords/README.md

 1. Problem 1 - `HWAssignment.ipynb`
     * Use various bag-of-words feturizations to classify positive/negative Yelp reviews
 2. Problem 2 - `SVMAssignment.ipynb`
-    * Use bag of words with an SVM to classify movie reviews from IMDB
+    * Use bag of words and experiment with data cleaning with an SVM to classify movie reviews from IMDB
 3. Problem 3 - `Image Bag of Words.ipynb`
     * Generate an image vocabulary and then use bag of words with k-means and then an SVM to classify images from the CIFAR-10 dataset